16.1 – History and background

 - Apparently, Hunter had profited when hurricane Katrina and Rita had hit the US coastlines in 2005

-- He set up complex strategies at multiple points across multiple contracts to benefit from his staggered point of view.
-These were highly leveraged, speculative futures positions
+- He set up complex strategies at multiple points across multiple contracts to benefit from his staggering point of view.
+These were highly leveraged, speculative futures positions.

 - Bulls started to unwind, triggering the price of Natural Gas below the psychological support of $5.5

-- Amaranth was forced to liquidate and take a hit of $6 Billion USD, making it one of the largest hedge fund fiascos in the world.
+- Amaranth was forced to liquidate and take a hit of USD 6 Billion, making it one of the largest hedge fund fiascos in the world.

-Respect risk and risk respects you back, ignore it and it will show you the corner.
+Respect risk and risk respect you back, ignore it, and it will show you the corner.

-For this reason, we will dedicate the whole of next module to Risk and trading psychology.
+For this reason, we will dedicate the whole of the next module to Risk and trading psychology.

 For now, let us proceed to discuss the contract specs of Natural Gas.